erhosen/keepintouch-bot/README.md

 <img align="left" width="350" src="img/demo.png">

+## How it works

+* Share Contact with the bot
+* Determine a Group (A, B, C or D) for the contact
+* Bot will send you a message when it's time to write a message to the contact

+## How it's built

 Based on article ["Stay in touch with hundreds of people"](https://sive.rs/hundreds) by [Derek Sivers](https://sive.rs/).

 Runs on [Yandex.Cloud Functions](https://cloud.yandex.com/en/docs/functions/) or any other serverless platform.